locessentials/eng401-business-english-us/unit3/week7/spex-comparison.md

 ### 🤖 AI Study Prompts
 Copy the downloaded content and try these prompts:

-- "What types of requirements are collected into specifications in different industries?"
+- "What is an industry for which I can find solid examples of specifications?"
-- "What are some critical consequences of not having specifications?"
+- "Please generate some typical specifications for products/services in [this industry]."
-- "Are specifications referred to by any different names in [specific industry]?"
+- "Help me to analyze this set of specifications.
+Generate lists of strengths and weaknesses."
-- "What are key strategies I should have in mind when establishing specifications?"
+- "What is the development life cycle of specifications?
+That is, how often do they change?"
-- "How can specifications be developed in collaboration with teams?"
+- "What are the types of changes that may be made to specifications during regular revision cycles."

 ---